mkinney/gardening/equipment/README.md

 * seeds: non-[GMO](https://en.wikipedia.org/wiki/Genetically_modified_organism) [heirloom](https://en.wikipedia.org/wiki/Heirloom_plant) are preferred [start with lettuce](https://smile.amazon.com/gp/product/B00P18ZNNA) or you can pick some up at your local Home Depot, hardware store, supermarket, etc.

 ## Optional
+* [Clay pebbles](clay_pebbles.jpg) - I am going to start using these as the bottom 2/3 of the netcup to prevent [the coir from all dropping out the bottom](IMG_4669.jpg) from happening
 * [pH meter](https://smile.amazon.com/gp/product/B07JC9BSNRpH) (optional, but is available for under $20)
 * [TDS meter](https://smile.amazon.com/gp/product/B07JC9BSNR) (optional, but is available for under $20)
 * measuring cup (optional, use as a scoop out of the larger bucket)